 Breastfeeding is best for your baby.
 Talk with your healthcare provider about the

 benefits of breast milk.

 During the third trimester, both your body and the fetus continue to grow and change.

 During the third trimester, the fetus continues to grow in size and weight.
 The lungs

-are still maturing and the fetus begins to position itself head-down.
-By the end of
+are still maturing.
+The fetus starts to position itself head-down.
+By the end of the

 The fetus can see and hear.